skylon07/pyblitz/README.md

 (Psst.
 If you're *actually* trying these examples and notice a `RuntimeError: Cannot make network requests until...` error, [check here](#configuring-http) before continuing.)

 Data is passed as the first argument for all methods except `GET` and `DELETE`.
 If you need to pass headers or parameters, you can do so with keyword arguments.
-You can also still pass data to `GET` and `DELETE` through the `data=` keyword argument.
+You can also still pass data to `GET` and `DELETE` through the `data` keyword argument.

 ```
 import api as myApi